bgamari/ghc-wiki-import/proposal/monad-of-no-return.md

-Based on the feedback from the proposal discussion this alternative transition scheme is expected to address all concerns raised: This scheme aims to avoid breakage while allowing code to be written in a way working across a large range of GHC versions with the same semantics.
+**Based on the feedback from the proposal discussion this revised transition scheme is expected to address all concerns raised**: This scheme aims to avoid breakage while allowing code to be written in a way working across a large range of GHC versions with the same semantics.
 Specifically, this allows a 3-year-compatibility window, avoidance of `-XCPP`, as well as the ability to write code in such a way to avoid any warnings.

 <table><tr><th>Phase 1 *(starting with GHC 8.0)*</th>